mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Which locos in the consist should react to the function buttons if none of the rules below are meet.

-For the 'Simple' and 'Complex' options only.
+For the 'Complex' option only.
+This preference is ignored if 'Simple' or 'Special' options are selected in the 'Consist Functions - Follow Rule Style' preference.

 Headlight specific String 1
 """""""""""""""""""""""""""